iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 <p align="justify">Use the ComfyUI Manager for the installation.
 Use my nick 'zentrocdot' or for
 'ComfyUI_realESRGAN_Upscaler'</p>

+## Known Problems

+While first run I got an error message that the installation of the node failed.
+After first investigation I found the problem.
+Fix for the moment is as follows.
+Go into directory ComfyUI.
+Then search for a file.

+ find -name "degradations.py"

+This looks like.

+./venv/lib/python3.10/site-packages/basicsr/data/degradations.py

+Open the file e.g.

+nano ./venv/lib/python3.10/site-packages/basicsr/data/degradations.py

+and change

+from torchvision.transforms.functional_tensor import rgb_to_grayscale

+to

+from torchvision.transforms.functional import rgb_to_grayscale

+After that, the node will work.

 ## Bug Fixing

 in the directory is a file called fix.bash.
 This can be used to fix